 In his opening remarks to his very first sermon, better known as the Beatitudes, Jesus addresses how we are to approach God.
 Matthew 5:3 says, “Blessed are the poor in spirit, for theirs is the kingdom of heaven.”
 The word “poor” means ptōxós (from ptōssō, “to crouch or cower like a beggar”) – properly, bent over; (figuratively) deeply destitute, completely lacking resources (earthly wealth) – i.e. helpless as a beggar.
 I wonder how often we view prayer in this way.
-I wonder how often we feel utterly destitute and helpless without God.
-I wonder what hinders us from being “poor in spirit.”
+How often do we feel utterly destitute and helpless without God?
+What hinders us from being “poor in spirit.”

 Until we recognize the blessedness of being wholly dependent on God, we won’t live with the abundance that is available to us.
 Our helplessness is a blessing.
 Being dependent on God is for our good.

-Why is waiting so good for us?
+Why is waiting on God so good for us?
 What is God accomplishing with us during this time?
 What idols are being revealed?